ravindasenarath/aws-saa/README.md

   - Default message visibility timeout is **30 Sec**
   - If processing takes more time use **ChangeMessageVisibility** api to get more time

+### Delay queues
+  - New messages send to queue remain invisible for consumers during delayed time period

 ### Long polling

   - When a consumer request message from queue and if there are no messages consumer can wait for a given time.
   - Decrease number of API calls to SQS while increasing efficiency of the applicatoin.
+  - Can reduce cost of SQS becase it can reduce number of empty receives

+### Temporary queue

+Amazon SQS temporary queues - Temporary queues help you save development time and deployment costs when using common message patterns such as request-response.
+You can use the Temporary Queue Client to create high-throughput, cost-effective, application-managed temporary queues.

 ### SQS -FIFO Queue